ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 ## Resource Download

-Please download from the Resource Download ([https://www.forlinx.net/resources/download-center.html](https://www.forlinx.net/resources/download-center.html)).
+You can easily download the materials you need by visiting our [Resource Download Center](https://www.forlinx.net/resources/download-center.html).